 - How to foster a good relationship with food and body

 - What to do/say if you or someone you know may have disordered eating

 - Custom topics available for your organization

 About the presenter:

 Marisa Michael, MSc, RDN, CSSD is a registered dietitian and board certified specialist in sports dietetics with a master’s degree in sports nutrition.
-She is the author of Nutrition for Climbers: Fuel for the Send .
+She is the author of Nutrition for Climbers: Fuel for the Send and is a member of the USA Climbing Medical Committee.
 Marisa has conducted and published original research in scientific journals around climbing nutrition and eating disorders.
 She is a dynamic speaker who specializes in taking complex topics and translating them into useful, actionable information for the learners.